ospfranco/ospfranco.github.io/_posts/2023-08-11-react native rust module guide.md

 This is a tutorial on how I integrate Rust modules, but in the video form I go over the concepts that actually make this work, so you can adjust and understand the tooling behind and you can maintain your integration.

-<iframe class="w-full h-96" src="https://www.youtube.com/embed/PPU4Hrz4J_s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe class="w-full h-96" src="https://www.youtube.com/embed/PPU4Hrz4J_s" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Basic Setup

-- Set up Rust compiler on your computer, just follow the instructions on the Rust website (using `rustup`).
+- Set up Rust compiler on your computer, just follow the instructions on the Rust website (use `rustup`, brew will give you headaches).
 - In order to compile the Android version you are going to use the `ndk` create which simplifies the command to compile the rust library for Android.
 Install it via `cargo install ndk`
 - Create a crate where we will put all of our Rust lib code and infra scripts.
 In my case I will call it `my_sdk`